 We hope you will join us for this year's conferences.
 Click the conference titles below for more detailed information (usually available approximately four months prior to each meeting).
 The most current information on these conferences is available through this Web site.

 For information on speaking or presenting at upcoming conferences, please see Abstract Submittal Deadlines

 April 8-9, 2019, St. Petersburg, FL

-Attend this conference to benchmark your plans for renovation expansion, and/or new construction of higher education science, engineering, and technology facilities.
-Here you’ll get details on facility components that support active and learning, improve recruitment of students and faculty, make more efficient use of resources (space, budgets, and core technology), expand fabrication and prototyping capacity, increase flexibility, integrate science, engineering, and technology disciplines, boost collaboration, and reduce costs.
+Attend this conference to benchmark your plans for renovation expansion, and/or new construction of higher education science, engineering, and technology facilities for teaching and research.
+Here you’ll get details on modern labs and facility features that support active and learning, improve recruitment of students and faculty, make more efficient use of resources (space, budgets, and core technology), expand makerspace capacity, increase flexibility, integrate science, engineering, and technology disciplines, boost collaboration, and reduce costs.

 April 11-12, 2019, St. Petersburg, FL